bertman12/wc3-invasion-defense/README.md

 maybe after the 5th round we can give the players a portion of the gold and lumber LB has.

 <give druids a bonus amount of gold when built on corn crops />

+========= give players some starter items, that can't be dropped. it will allow them to choose a kind of starting bonus. bonus hero stats; bonus economic stuff(maybe some free laborers); bonus units?
+Perhaps I can do this after every night?

+add gift of fire, which is temporary immolation buff